Cohomology of the moduli of Higgs bundles via positive characteristic: Introduction

-In 2010, de Cataldo, Hausel, and Migliorini \cite{dCHM1} discovered a striking phenomenon, namely that the topology of the Hitchin fibration (particularly the perverse filtration) interacts surprisingly with the Hodge theory of the corresponding character variety via \emph{non-abelian Hodge theory}.
-This is now referred to as \emph{the P=W conjecture}.
+The motivation for our results in this paper comes from the P=W Conjecture in Non-Abelian Hodge Theory, proposed in 2010 by de Cataldo, Hausel, and Migliorini \cite{dCHM1}.
+This conjecture predicts that the topology of the Hitchin fibration (particularly the perverse filtration) interacts surprisingly, via \emph{Non-Abelian Hodge Theory}, with the Hodge theory of the corresponding character variety (particularly the weight filtration).

-More precisely, we consider the character variety $M_{\mathrm{B}}(n,d)$ of rank $n$ and degree $d$:
+More precisely, we consider the character variety $M_{\mathrm{B}}(C,d)$ of rank $n$ and degree $d$:

 obtained as an affine $\mathrm{GIT}$ quotient with respect to the action by conjugation.
-Non-abelian Hodge theory \cite{Si1994II} (see \cite{HT1} for the twisted case) then induces a diffeomorphism between the moduli spaces $M_\mathrm{Dol}(n,d)$ and $M_{\mathrm{B}}(n,d)$\footnote{They are also called the Dolbeault and the Betti moduli spaces}, which identifies their cohomology rings:
+Non-Abelian Hodge Theory \cite{Si1994II} (see \cite{HT1} for the twisted case) then induces a diffeomorphism between the moduli spaces $M_\mathrm{Dol}(C,d)$ and $M_{\mathrm{B}}(C,d)$, which identifies their cohomology rings:

-The P=W conjecture refines (\ref{non-ab}) incorporating the perverse filtration for $M_\mathrm{Dol}(n,d)$ and the mixed Hodge structure for $M_{\mathrm{B}}(n,d)$; it predicts that
+The P=W Conjecture refines (\ref{non-ab}) incorporating the perverse filtration for $M_\mathrm{Dol}(C,d)$ and the mixed Hodge structure for $M_{\mathrm{B}}(C,d)$; it predicts that

 with $W_\bullet$ the weight filtration.